-'We lose many battles, except the last' - an adage referring to how the British prevailed in a catalogue of conflicts from the British Empire's inception in 1707 until its end in the 1950s, yet were mauled on many an occasion.
-This article includes the worst military calamity of (almost) every decade - failures little...
+'We lose every battle but the last one' is a proverb referring to how the British prevailed in a catalogue of conflicts from the British Empire's inception in 1707 until its end in the 1950s, yet were mauled on many an occasion.
+This 4-part article includes the worst military calamity of every decade - failures...
 Continue Reading →

 The Last Cavalry Charge in History, 1942

-Amidst the mechanisation of the Eastern Front in WW2, Italy's much maligned military reputation received a shot in the arm when the Italian Savoia Cavalleria horse-mounted regiment daringly charged the Soviet army.
-It was August 1942 and the tide of WW2 was just beginning to turn in favour of the Red Army after the surging,...
+Amidst the mechanisation of the Eastern Front in WW2, Italy's much maligned military reputation received a shot in the arm when the Italian Savoia Cavalleria horse-mounted regiment charged the Soviet army.
+It was August 1942 and the tide of WW2 was just beginning to turn in favour of the Red Army after the surging, seemingly...
 Continue Reading →

 The Battle of Nibley Green – England’s Last Private Battle

-The little known story of the two English nobles who fought the last ever private battle on English soil.
-Throughout the long, often tumultuous history of Great Britain much of it has passed the rural folk of one quiet corner of it.
-In the year 1470, a traveller might have set out from London and...
+The little known story of two English nobles who fought the last ever private battle on English soil.
+The rural folk of one quiet corner of Great Britain have let much of the island's long, tumultuous history pass them by.
+In the year 1470, a traveller might have set out from London and headed due...
 Continue Reading →